47 Tuc in Rubin Data Preview 1: Exploring Early LSST Data and Science Potential: Data for the 47 Tuc Field

 Figure~\ref{fig:spatial_mismatch} shows the i-band 5$\sigma$ limiting magnitude map (left), the number count map of $i$-band measured objects in the \texttt{Object} table (middle), and the number count map of all Gaia DR3 objects within 1 degree from the 47 Tuc field (right).
 As mentioned earlier, the depth map is estimated from the properties of the images contributing to the coadds assuming the ideal detection and measurement scenario, while the density map include all entries in the \texttt{Object} table for detections in the coadd images with SNR $>$ 5 in at least one band.
 In contrast to the limiting magnitude map, the \texttt{Object} table density map is discontinuous, with noticeable gaps in addition to the expected central hole, and a sharp decline in the number of detected objects near the field center.
 The decline becomes more pronounced toward increased RA, consistent with enhanced stellar contamination from the SMC in that region, as shown in the Gaia density map.
 The SMC is centered at (RA, Dec) = (13.187, -72.8297) degrees, with the angular separation of 2.578 degrees from the 47~Tuc field.

-To understand the origin of the apparent lack of sources in the central and eastern parts of the field, we examine deblending outcomes for two representative tract/patch pairs: (454, 48), located on the eastern side where the resulting object density is low, and (453, 35), on the western side, which includes both dense and sparse regions.
+To understand the origin of the apparent lack of sources in the central and eastern parts of the field, we examine deblending outcomes for two representative tract/patch pairs: (454, 48), located on the eastern side where the resulting object density is low, and (453, 44), on the western side, which includes both dense and sparse regions.

 Figure~\ref{fig:deblend} shows the spatial distribution of sources for which the deblending process was either performed or skipped due to excessive memory consumption or runtime requirements.
-In the eastern region (left panel), the notable drop in \texttt{Object} table source counts appears to be primarily driven by skipped deblending, likely due to crowding associated with the proximity to the SMC.
 Deblending can be skipped for various reasons, including excessively large parent footprints, too many detected peaks, a single-peak configuration, or excessive masking.

-In the western region (right panel), deblending was largely skipped in the crowded inner area but completed successfully in the outer parts, where the intrinsic object density is lower.
+In the eastern region (left panel, tract: 454, patch:48), the notable drop in \texttt{Object} table source counts appears to be primarily driven by skipped deblending, likely due to additional crowding associated with the proximity to the SMC.
+In such regions, the source detection algorithm correctly identifies peaks, but the majority of pixels in the patch are above the detection threshold, resulting in one giant detection footprint with a few small holes.
+This occurs when the footprints of many overlapping sources merge into a single, large blend, and the current implementation of \texttt{scarlet} lite skips these blends due to memory constraints.
+This failure mode arises not simply from stellar density, but from a combination of crowding and the brightness of overlapping sources, i.e., a few bright stars can trigger the same behavior as a dense cluster of faint ones.
 This underscores the inherent challenges of performing photometry in crowded fields, a regime for which the LSST Science Pipelines are not specifically optimized.
 Improvements to \texttt{scarlet} \citep{Melchior2018} lite should allow processing to push further into these and other dense regions before the first data release.

+In contrast, in the western region (right panel, tract: 453, patch:44), deblending was largely skipped in the crowded inner area but completed successfully in the outer parts, where the intrinsic object density is lower.
+The transition is pretty sharp, occurring almost vertically at RA = 4.85~deg.
+Unfortunately, measuring an accurate, representative crowding level at which the pipelines begin to struggle in DP1 is non-trivial due to complex spatial coverage variations and incompleteness that cannot be characterized without artificial star tests, which is beyond the scope of this paper.